Boulkessi, once a large and thriving village in central Mali, is deserted – its orange, mud-brick houses now standing empty.

 At a glance: Europe’s self-defeating military alliance in the Sahel

-- The EU and France continue to provide the army with training and equipment support worth millions of euros each year.
+- The European Union and France continue to provide the army with training and equipment support worth millions of euros each year.

-- The EU has no systematic vetting mechanism to check whether the units it is training have committed rights violations.
+- The EU has no vetting mechanism to check whether units that are being trained have committed rights violations.

-- The jihadists are expanding their area of control, with recruitment driven in part by anger over the rights violations committed by the army.
+- The jihadists are expanding their area of control, with recruitment driven in part by anger over rights abuses committed by the army.

 Since 2018, the European-backed army has been responsible for the deaths of 153 civilians within just a 100-kilometre radius of the Boulkessi base, according to data collected by the Armed Conflict Location & Event Data Project (ACLED), a conflict monitoring group.